-Spring is still a few days away, but residents in Lawrenceville, Georgia, have already experienced milder temperatures.
+Spring is still a few days away, but residents in Duluth and Lawrenceville, Georgia, have already experienced milder temperatures.
 And when the temperatures become warmer, there’s an increase in the various types of pollen in the air.
 Here’s what you need to know about how to avoid severe springtime allergies by improving your indoor air quality:

 - Ragweed pollen